Hitler's First Hundred Days

 Hitler’s First Hundred Days is the chilling story of the beginning of the end, when one hundred days inaugurated a new thousand-year Reich.

 "Elegant and sobering"—New York Times

-“A dramatic retelling….It is [Fritzche’s] capacity for turning the lens back onto the viewer that makes his work so profound and so convincing.”
+"[A] dramatic retelling...with tremendous verve....Fritzsche's skill is in finding a wide enough cast of Germans to give a sense not just of the faithful, but of the skeptics, the disbelieving and the defeated....it is [Fritzche's] capacity for turning the lens back onto the viewer that makes his work so profound and so convincing."—New York Times

 "In the first 100 days of Adolf Hitler's appointment as chancellor in 1933, Germany transformed from a troubled democracy to a country that put into practice extreme repression and limitations on personal freedom...Everyone concerned about the rise of nationalism, the impact of extreme partisanship, and preserving democracy should read this insightful book."—Library Journal, starred review

 "Hitler had little trouble destroying German democracy, and this fine history describes how he did it....
 A painful but expert historical account."—Kirkus